jwidess/wafer-mask/README.md

 ## Areas for Improvement

-This project is a functional prototype, but several aspects could be improved for greater realism and usability:
+This project is functional, but several aspects could be improved for greater realism and usability:

 - **Thin Film Physics:**
   - Use wavelength-dependent refractive indices (dispersion) for SiO₂ and Si.
   - Add support for multiple film layers or arbitrary stackups.
 (This would be awesome!)
-  - Model polarization effects and absorption more accurately.
+  - Model polarization effects and absorption more accurately, very rough as is.

 - **Reflections:**
   - Improve environment mapping (e.g., use real measured wafer BRDFs).